baasbox/docs/source/index.md

 ### iOS SDK

+The SDK is distributed in two ways:

+* as a Cocoapod
+* as a zip file

+We recommend to install it using Cocoapods.
+Just add the following line to your Podfile.

+`pod 'BaasBoxSDK', '~> 0.7'`

-The SDK is distributed as a zip file (Cocoapod is coming up, bear with us).
-To get started download it from the [download section](http://www.baasbox.com/download) of the website, and drag and drop the whole folder into your Xcode project.
+If you prefer the good old way, download the SDK from the [download section](http://www.baasbox.com/download) of the website, and drag and drop the whole folder into your Xcode project.

 #### Importing